motunmarteen/DOM/README.md

 ## Course Overview

-The course is divided into two main parts:
+The course is divided into two main parts as follows:

 ### Part 1: Understanding the Basics